Table of Contents

 Researching deadlines and requirements in advance can be a prudent way to approach the online college application process and provide exactly what the admissions team wants.

-How Do I Pay For College If I Have No Money?
+How Do I Pay for College If I Have No Money?

 There are several ways to pay for college, even if the applicant has little-to-no means of funding:

 • Financial aid helps prospective students secure funds for online college in the form of grants, scholarships, work-study programs, and federal student loans.
+Filling out the FAFSA can be an important first step when seeking federal aid; just remember to be sure your program and the educational institution qualify for this kind of funding.

 • Getting an extra gig could be a great way to accumulate some extra cash to subsidize online college costs.

-Are There Student Loans For Online Schools?
+Are There Student Loans for Online Schools?

 What About Online Colleges That Accept FAFSA?

-What Types of Federal Student Loans are Available For Online College?
+What Types of Federal Student Loans Are Available for Online College?

 Prospective students might consider consulting with their online college’s financial aid office before deciding which type of federal student loan to apply for, but many students opt for one of the following types of Federal Direct student loans:

-• Federal Direct Subsidized loans help students who qualify for financial need and are attending traditional four year colleges or universities, community colleges, or technical schools.
+• Federal Direct Subsidized loans help students who qualify for financial need and are attending traditional four-year colleges or universities, community colleges, or technical schools.
 The federal government will pay the loan’s interest while the borrower is in school, during the six-month grace period after graduation, and in the event of student loan deferment.

 • Federal Direct Unsubsidized loans help undergraduate, graduate, and professional school students cover college costs without requiring a demonstration of financial need.
 However, borrowers are responsible for paying back all the interest accrued on the loan from the time they start attending college onward (although they aren’t required to start making payments until after they graduate).